American Express

 Dividend

-American Express's dividend yield of 1.03% is considered below average for dividend-paying stocks.
+American Express has a low dividend yield of 1.01%, which may not attract dividend-focused investors.
 If you invested $1000 you would be paid $10.28 a year in dividends (based on the last 12 months).

 Source: Analyst sentiment is provided by Refinitiv Ltd, a global leader in financial market data with over 40k business clients.
 Refinitiv Ltd is an independent third party to Nemo.
 This is not advice.